 I know what you are probably thinking after reading that title.
 Should a woman with fine hair use oils?
-Everywhere you look in the hair care world, the answer seems to be, “not really.”
+Everywhere you look in the hair care world, the answer seems to be “not really.”
 Well, I’d like to disagree.
-Women with fine hair can use oils to improve their hair’s health.
-Before we dive into this topic, let’s make sure that we get some key definitions out of the way.
+Women with fine hair can use oils to improve the health of their hair.
+Before diving into this topic, let’s ensure we get some key definitions out of the way.

 What is fine hair?